milesj/emojibase/docs/new-major-checklist.md

 - Run `yarn generate:types`.
 Copy the `GroupKey` and `SubgroupKey` types to `packages/core/src/types.ts`.
 - Update `GROUP_KEY_*` constants in `packages/core/src/constants.ts`.
-- Update `po/messages.pot` with any new entries.
+- Update `po/base/*.po` with any new entries.
+  - Run `generate:shortcodes` to gather new shortcode entries.
 - Apply pot changes to all `po/<locale>/messages.po` files.
   - Localize every entry without a message!